ome/omero-documentation/omero/sysadmins/unix/install-web/walkthrough/omeroweb-install-with-server-debian-ice3.6.rst

 This is an example walkthrough for installing OMERO.web with OMERO.server using NGINX.
-For convenience in this walkthrough, we will use the same configuration options that the one used.
+For convenience in this walkthrough, we will use the same configuration options that the ones used for the installation of the OMERO.server.

 Installing NGINX
 ----------------